-So Jesus was led by the [Holy Spirit] into the wilderness to be tempted by the devil.
+Then Jesus was led by the [Holy] Spirit into the wilderness to be tempted by the devil.
 Matthew 4: 1 TAB

 The original Greek translation of this Scripture shows that it was the Spirit of God, the Holy Spirit, who led Jesus to the devil to be tempted (Luke 4: 1 confirms this).

 The Holy Spirit is part of the Trinity.
 Often when Christians feel the Holy Spirit, they say they feel the presence of God.
 They are right.
 The Holy Spirit is God himself.
 It was God who led Jesus to the devil to be tempted.
-Our Father does not tempt anyone [James 1:13] but rather it is the devil who tempt or seduce believers.
-However, just as God led Jesus to the devil, our Father can lead Christians faithful to Satan to be tempted.
-Let all those who are known as Jesus always reflect on Matthew 4: 1 and find that it was not Jesus’ wish to go to the place of temptations in the wilderness.
+Our Father does not tempt anyone [James 1:13] but rather it is the devil who tempts or seduces believers.
+However, just as God led Jesus to the devil, our Father can lead Christians to Satan to be tempted.
+Let all Christians always reflect on Matthew 4:1.
+They will realize thatit was not Jesus’s wish to go to the place of temptations in the wilderness.
 Rather, it was our loving Father who led Jesus into the desert where the devil was already waiting for him with many temptations.
 Our Father had reasons to lead Jesus to the devil to be tempted.
-For the same reason, he still leads many faithful rights, without their knowledge, in situations of temptations and trials.
+For the same reasons, he still leads many faithful believers, without their knowledge, in situations of temptations and trials.

 Here are some of the reasons why God can lead believers to the devil to be tempted: